jtillyt/Couchbase.Lite.DbViewer/README.md

 <br>
 <br>

-# Adding Scanners
+# Adding Database Locators
-The sample database uses a scanner that looks in the same directory as the Hub.
-You can add additional databases by adding and configuring additional scanners.
+DbViewer has idea of a locator that allows for different database scenarios such as pointing to static directories or automatically finding iOS simulator folders using XCode.

-## iOS DB Scanner
+## iOS Simulator Provider
-The iOS DB Scanner uses XCode to find the location of a particular simulator OR allows you to always scan the active `booted` simulator.
+The iOS DB Provider uses XCode to find the location of a particular simulator OR allows you to always scan the active `booted` simulator.
 You will just need to supply the bundle-id, simulatorid (or `booted`) and the relative path to the root app.

 <img src="docs/media/SettingUpIosSimulator.gif" width="300" />

 <br>
 <br>

-## LocalDirectory Scanner
+## Static Directory Locator
-This is a simple path scanner.
+This simply points to a path that won't change.
 You only need to provide the path to the location of the Couchbase.Lite root directory.

 <img src="docs/media/SettingUpLocalDirectoryScanner.gif" width="300" />